 The spell of mild weather was brief as the temperature plummeted and hard snow covered the ground once more.

-20 Panzer Grenadier Division found itself surrounded and destroyed in detail as the reorganised 1 Guards Tank and 2 Guards Mechanised Corp lapped around the defences.
+20 Panzer Grenadier Division found itself surrounded and destroyed in detail as the reorganised 1 Guards Tank Division and 2 Guards Mechanised Corps lapped around the defences.

 Fierce dogfights erupted over MOSCOW with the Soviet pilots gaining ascendency.
 A Bf 109 can be seen crashing into the rail tracks in the picture above.